Oldham Gardens Presents: Dan-O's Sizzling Summer Series

 FREE

 Dan-O's Sizzling Summer Series is here!
 Bringing you the best bands around all summer long at Oldham Gardens!
 LIVE MUSIC 2 Fridays each month, June - August!!
 Enjoy signature cocktails and beer from 3rd Turn Brewing, as well as tasty treats from the Backside Grill.
-This concert will feature Soul Kitchen Live.
-This band will be serving up all the old school Soul, Funk, R&B and Rock!
+This concert will feature Floyd and the Walkmen.
+This band always puts on a good show, offering an Indie-Funk-Blues-Hip Hop-Rock performance.

 For more information, please visit touroldham.com/calendar/